devcode1981/File-Provider-Storage/gitlab-openldap/README.md

       admin_group: ''
 ```

+### Optional: disable anonymous binding

-*Note:* We don't use a bind user for this setup, keeping it as simple as possible, but if you want to disable anonymous binding and require authentication run:
+The above config doesn't use a bind user, to keeps it as simple as possible.
+If you want to disable anonymous binding and require authentication run:

 ```bash
 make disable_bind_anon
 ```

-change your gitlab.yml with the following credentials:
+and update `gitlab.yml` also with the following credentials:

 ```yaml
 ldap: